10 Tips For Making the Most Out of a Wine Tasting Tour

 3. Ask for recommendations of the best restaurants nearby

-Asking questions to the local guides and producers is not only important at the tour but also for other activities you can make nearby.
+Asking questions to the local guides and producers is not only important for the tour but also for other activities, you can do nearby.
 Use their knowledge of the region to ask for recommendations for having a great meal.
 The best way to enjoy a sip of wine is with delicious food.
-So if you're tour doesn't include regional food tastings, lunch or dinner, sure they will recommend you the best restaurants in the region.
+So if you're tour doesn't include regional food tastings, lunch, or dinner, they will recommend the best restaurants in the region.

 4. Take your time between one wine tasting and the other

 If you're planning to have many visits in one day, make sure there is a certain time gap between them.
 Wine tasting can be very fun and it's an activity where you should take your time to enjoy and not simply rush from one winery to the other.
-You will also find very friendly guides, wine makers and farm owners that will engage in happy conversations about wine and their products, so expect a visit to last more than an hour.
+You will also find very friendly guides, winemakers, and farm owners who will engage in happy conversations about wine and their products, so expect a visit to last more than an hour.

 wine tours, wine tastings, wine portugal, wine travel destinations, how to taste wine